Swedish emigration to the United States: Mid-19th century

 The political freedom of the American republic exerted a similar pull.
 Swedish peasants were some of the most literate in Europe, and consequently had access to the European egalitarian and radical ideas that culminated in the Revolutions of 1848.
 The clash between Swedish liberalism and a repressive monarchist regime raised political awareness among the disadvantaged, many of whom looked to the U.S. to realize their republican ideals.

 Dissenting religious practitioners also widely resented the treatment they received from the Lutheran State Church through the Conventicle Act.
 Conflicts between local worshipers and the new churches were most explosive in the countryside, where dissenting Pietist groups were more active, and were more directly under the eye of local law enforcement and the parish priest.
 Before non-Lutheran churches were granted toleration in 1809, clampdowns on illegal forms of worship and teaching often provoked whole groups of Pietists and Radical Pietists to leave together, intent on forming their own spiritual communities in the new land.
 The largest contingent of such dissenters, 1,500 followers of Eric Jansson, left in the late 1840s and founded a community in Bishop Hill, Illinois.
 Baptists, including the exiled F. O. Nilsson and fellow preachers Gustaf Palmquist and Anders Wiberg, started Baptist churches in the Midwest.
 The Mission Friends, who emigrated in the 1860s, would later found the Evangelical Free Church and Evangelical Covenant Church denominations.
 Lutherans such as Lars Paul Esbjörn – influenced by Pietism and Methodism and felt he was denied advancement in the church because of it – also found new opportunities in the United States.
-There he became one of the founders of the Augustana Evangelical Lutheran Church.Lagerquist, The Lutherans, 176.
-Swedish Methodist pioneers like Victor Witting began to emigrate in the 1840s.Barten, The Old Country, 38-39.
+There he became one of the founders of the Augustana Evangelical Lutheran Church.
+Swedish Methodist pioneers like Victor Witting began to emigrate in the 1840s.
 Mormon converts found religious freedom in the United States as well.